MajidRezaBarghi/geant4Projects/README.md

 The Calibrations folder contains a GEANT simulation of radioactive decay from CS-137 and E-152 into a cylinder r = 12.6mm and z = 36.0mm of Polyvinly_tulene.Only events where energies deposited are above 500 KeV are recorded.
 The recorded energies are then binned via python into a histogram that is saved as Results.png.
 The binning is chosen to best represents results from an Multi-Channel Analyzer.
 The Histogram is then convolved agaisnt a gaussian to provide a more continous spectrum.
 A macro file (.mac) must be written and provided for the program to run through the bash script.

 ## Features to be added
-..*Slider to adjust sigma in the gaussian blur
+* Slider to adjust sigma in the gaussian blur

 ## Notes
 1. All python graphics are done using the QT5 as the backend in matplotlib.